Caxerion/clienty-source1/README.md

-# Clienty
+# clienty

 A media downloader for YouTube, TikTok, and Instagram.
-Paste a link, pick a format (MP4 or MP3) and quality, and Clienty fetches and converts it for you.
+Paste a link, pick a format (MP4 or MP3) and quality, and clienty fetches and converts it for you.

 Built as a full-stack project: React frontend, Express API, and a Python + yt-dlp/ffmpeg backend pipeline for the actual media processing.